Visiting Glacier Point in Yosemite Valley

 The scenic hike to Glacier point from Yosemite Valley is over 9.6 miles/15.5 Km round trip.
 It will take about six to eight hours and goes up to an elevation of over 3200 feet.
 Once you get to the top, you will be rewarded with stunning panoramas of the entire Yosemite Valley and all its magnificent landmarks.

 The Four mile trail is well-marked with many switch-backs going up through the mountains, it starts at the valley floor by Sentinel Rocks where the trail head begins.
-This is an intermediate level hike with lots of inclines and switch backs and the trail is partly shady and in exposed full sun.
+One of the best day hikes in Yosemite, this is an intermediate level hike with lots of inclines and switch backs and the trail is partly shady and in exposed full sun.
 Make sure to bring plenty of sunscreen, water and provisions.
 Along the trail at different elevations, you will have some amazing vistas and panoramas.
 All of the major landmarks will be in sight from this trail including: Yosemite and Sentinel Falls, Half Dome, North Dome and the Arches, El Capitan and more along the route, it’s nothing short of spectacular.

 How to get to Glacier Point in Yosemite